 The high efficiency and robust nature of our biocatalyst enables our patented BioCat methanation technology to operate at lower capital and operating costs and with greater flexibility than conventional thermochemical methanation processes.
 The biocatalyst is compatible with variable duty cycles and common impurities in CO2 sources.
 P2G energy storage enables practically unlimited storage capacity via existing gas grid infrastructure.
 And the scalable process enables a broad range of applications (1 to > 100 MW power input).

-Electrochaea GmbH is a dynamic early stage company with headquarters, engineering and development teams in Munich, Germany, and a commercial scale demonstration facility in our Danish subsidiary.
+Electrochaea GmbH is a dynamic growth stage company with headquarters, engineering and development teams in Munich, Germany.
+Electrochaea’s subsidiaries are located in Denmark and in California.

 2006: Basic research and four years of “proof of concept” research.
 Prof. Laurens Mets and his colleagues at the University of Chicago recognize the potential of archaea for methane production and isolate a highly efficient strain.

 2011: First major laboratory-scale field tests with raw biogas at a brewery digester in St. Louis, MO, USA.

 2013: Pre-commercial field tests demonstrated scalability (5000L bioreactor) in Foulum, Denmark.